BagToad/gh-sarif/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell delete      Delete a code scanning analysis help        Help about any command list        List analyses for a repository upload      Upload a SARIF file to a repo view        View analysis results
+  completion  Generate the autocompletion script for the specified shell delete      Delete a GitHub Code Scanning Analysis help        Help about any command list        List GitHub Code Scanning analyses for a repository upload      Upload a SARIF file to GitHub Code Scanning view        View GitHub Code Scanning analysis or SARIF results

 Flags:
   -h, --help          help for gh-sarif